igorferreira/mq-mcp-server/README.md

 - dsqmq: lists any queue managers that are local to the mqweb server, and whether they are running or not
 - runmqsc: runs any MQSC command against a specific queue manager.
 This makes use of the [plain text MQSC API](https://www.ibm.com/docs/en/ibm-mq/9.4.x?topic=adminactionqmgrqmgrnamemqsc-post-plain-text-mqsc-command)

-You can use this MCP server with any LLM which has an MCP client in it to allow that LLM to interact with your queue managers.
+You can use this MCP server with any LLM which has an MCP client in it to allow that LLM to interact with, and potentially configure, your queue managers.

 ## Getting the MQ MCP server running

 This example was created based on these [instructions](https://modelcontextprotocol.io/quickstart/server).
 To get the MQ MCP server running, follow these steps:

 - The MQ MCP server uses the MQ Administrative REST API.
 Ensure that you have the mqweb server running as part of a full MQ for distributed installation with one or more queue managers.
-This doesn't have to be on your local machine.
+This doesn't have to be on your local machine
 - Ensure that you have installed Python 3.10 or higher
 - Install uv and set up your Python project
     - (MacOS/Linux): curl -LsSf https://astral.sh/uv/install.sh | sh